 If you ask me, sex toys are way better gifts than socks or body wash.
 Now I may be biased, considering I own hundreds of them and have been testing them and reviewing them for many years, but you know.
 The point is, I have OPINIONS about things that go on vulvas and in vaginas and butts, and even sometimes over penises.

 When I first wrote this post, it was after I was on Sex Out Loud Radio telling the universe all about my top sex toy gift ideas — plus my tips for picking out a sex toy for someone else.
 Each year, I update my recommendations.
 Below, you’ll find guidance and ideas, along with photos of the toys and links to my reviews.
 Everything you need to get giftin’!

 When picking out a vibrator for someone else, the key word you want to keep in mind is versatility.
 Don’t get something that has one speed, or even 3, if you ask me — it’s just a little bit too limiting.
 Also don’t get something that has a very very specific purpose or unusual shape, unless you know your recipient wants something that like that.

-In terms of versatility, my #1 pick is the Mona 2 vibrator from LELO.
-I’ve become so obsessed with this toy that I’m pretty sure everyone’s getting sick of hearing about it.
-But it covers all the bases: it’s rechargeable, strong, fully submersible in water, and the shape is just awesome.
-It has a bulbous end for excellent G-spot stimulation, but it’s also sort of tapered on one side, so it sits nicely between the labia when used clitorally.
-It also has incredible range in terms of vibration, so a person who doesn’t know how much power they need yet can find out.
+In terms of versatility, my #1 pick is the BMS Pillow Talk Sassy.
+I’m obsessed with this vibe because it covers all the bases: it’s rechargeable, strong, rumbly, fully submersible in water, and it doesn’t cost an arm and a leg!
+It has a bulbous end for excellent G-spot stimulation, but it performs wonderfully for clitoral stimulation (my choice).
+The Sassy also has incredible range in terms of vibration, so a person who doesn’t know how much power they need yet can find out.
+Perfect!